Non-Convex Phase Retrieval from STFT Measurements: Introduction

 \section{Introduction}

-The problem of recovering a signal from its Fourier transform magnitude arises in many areas in engineering and science, such as optics, X-ray crystallography, speech recognition, blind channel estimation and astronomy \cite{harrison1993phase,walther1963question,millane1990phase,juang1993fundamentals,baykal2004blind,fienup1987phase}.
-This problem is called \emph{phase retrieval} and can be viewed as a special case of a quadratic system of equations.
-The later area received considerable attention recently, partly due to its strong connections with the fields of compressed sensing and matrix completion, see for instance \cite{candes2015phase,candes2013phaselift,candes2014phase,eldar2014phase,candes2014solving,waldspurger2015phase}.
-We refer the reader to contemporary surveys of the phase retrieval problem in \cite{shechtman2014phase,jaganathan2015phase}.
+The problem of recovering a signal from its Fourier transform magnitude arises in many areas in engineering and science, such as optics, X-ray crystallography, speech recognition, blind channel estimation, alignment and astronomy \cite{harrison1993phase,walther1963question,millane1990phase,juang1993fundamentals,baykal2004blind,bendory2017bispectrum, fienup1987phase}.
+This problem is called \emph{{ Fourier} phase retrieval} and can be viewed as a special case of a quadratic system of equations.
+The latter area received considerable attention recently, partially due to its strong connections with the fields of compressed sensing and matrix completion; see for instance \cite{candes2015phase,candes2013phaselift,candes2014phase, shechtman2011sparsity, eldar2014phase,candes2014solving,waldspurger2015phase,waldspurger2016phase}.
+Contemporary surveys of the phase retrieval problem { from a signal processing point of view} can be found in \cite{bendory2017fourier,shechtman2014phase,jaganathan2015phase}.

 Phase retrieval for one-dimensional (1D) signals is an ill-posed problem unless the signal has the minimum phase property \cite{Huang2015,rusu2007extending}.
 In this special case, the signal can be recovered by several tractable algorithms (see for instance Section 2.6 of \cite{dumitrescu2007positive}).
-Particularly, in \cite{Huang2015} it was shown that a semi-definite program (SDP) relaxation achieves the optimal solution in a maximum likelihood sense.
-For general signals, two main approaches are followed.
+Particularly, in \cite{Huang2015} it was shown that a semidefinite program (SDP) relaxation achieves the optimal solution in the least-squares (LS) sense.
+For general signals, two main approaches are typically suggested.
 The first builds upon prior knowledge on the signal's support, such as sparsity or a portion of the underlying signal \cite{fienup1982phase,shechtman2011sparsity,ranieri2013phase,jaganathan2013sparse,shechtman2014gespar,wang2014phase}.
-The alternative strategy makes use of additional measurements.
-Such measurements can be obtained by structured illuminations and masks \cite{candes2014phase,gross2014improved} or by measuring the magnitude of the short-time Fourier transform (STFT).
-In \cite{eldar2015sparse}, it was demonstrated that for the same number of measurements, the STFT magnitude leads to better performance than an over-sampled discrete Fourier transform (DFT).
+An alternative strategy makes use of additional measurements.
+Such measurements can be obtained by structured illuminations and masks \cite{candes2015phase,candes2014phase,gross2014improved} or by measuring the magnitude of the short-time Fourier transform (STFT) \cite{eldar2015sparse,jaganathan2015stft}.
+In \cite{eldar2015sparse}, it was demonstrated that for the same number of measurements, the STFT magnitude leads to better performance than an over-sampled discrete Fourier transform~(DFT).